renatomarinho/laravel-page-speed/README.md

 ### \RenatoMarinho\LaravelPageSpeed\Middleware\CollapseWhitespace::class

 The **CollapseWhitespace::class** filter reduces bytes transmitted in an HTML file by removing unnecessary whitespace.
-This middleware invoke **RemoveComments::class** filter before executation.
+This middleware invoke **RemoveComments::class** filter before execution.

 > **Note**: Do not register the "RemoveComments::class" filter with it.
 Because it will be called automatically by "CollapseWhitespace::class"